 Coffee Shop Swaps

-My local coffee shop, Ashland Coffee & Tea, is lined with bookshelves.
-The deal is that you can take any book you like-- you just bring back two to replace it.
-I've found terrific stuff there, and I always have plenty to donate (this is where you can take duplicates and leftovers from those library book bags!).
-I've heard that other coffee shops across the country offer similar opportunities, so be sure to check in your community.
-This is just one more good reason to patronize the local folks rather than the big anonymous chains!
+My local coffee shop has great coffee and squishy chairs, but best of all, it has a bunch of bookshelves.
+The deal is that you can take any book you like — you just bring back two to replace it.
+I’ve found terrific stuff there, and I always have plenty to donate (this is where you can take duplicates and leftovers from those library book bags!).
+I’ve heard that other coffee shops across the country offer similar opportunities, so be sure to check in your community.
+This is just one more good reason to patronize the local folks rather than the big anonymous chains.

 This internet-based swap site is a terrific way to get nice paperback books for just the cost of postage.
-You sign up, list books you'd like to give away, and wait for them to be requested.
-When you've earned a few credits, you may begin requesting books.
-When someone requests a book you've listed, you are notified by e-mail.
+You sign up, list books you’d like to give away, and wait for them to be requested.
+When you’ve earned a few credits, you may begin requesting books.
+When someone requests a book you’ve listed, you are notified by e-mail.
 You go to the swap site, and confirm that you can send the book, then print out the wrapper, which is two sheets of ordinary printer paper with all the mailing information, printed on.
 You fold this around your book, tape it, and send it off.
 It works beautifully!
-If you click on this link to visit their website, you can sign up immediately to swap paperback books for FREE.
+It’s free to join and swap.

 Large thrift stores usually have a book section, and it’s almost always possible to find something good.
 Some thrift stores receive nearly new books from the bestseller list.
 These aren’t the type of thing I read, but I sometimes buy them to swap or resell, if they are cheap enough.
 I’ve noticed that some of the big chain thrift stores such as Good Will are beginning to price books higher than I want to pay, but the small, individually operated thrift stores often have a wide selection under $1 each.